SuprajaKalva/Mast-Lab-PROBES/README.md

 # Mast Lab - PROBES Implementation
-> This repository contains instructions and information regarding the software backend of our paper.
+> This repository contains instructions and information regarding the software backend of our paper/lab.

 ## Requirements